halmosb/altx/README.md

 ### Transforming data

-You can transfrom an instance, with the `transform` method, or a set of instances with the `transform_set` method.
+You can transform an instance, with the `transform` method, or a set of instances with the `transform_set` method.
 For example
 ```python
 transformed_set = alt.transform_set(transform_set, extr_methods=extr_methods,
                                     test_classes=transform_classes,